kevinquanx3/aws-terraform-vpc_basenetwork/README.md

 - NAT Gateways will be created in each AZ's first public subnet
 - EIPs will be created in all public subnets for NAT gateways to use
 - Route Tables, including routes to NAT gateways if applicable

+## Terraform 0.12 upgrade

+Several changes were required while adding terraform 0.12 compatibility.
+The following changes should made when upgrading from a previous release to version 0.12.0 or higher.

+### Module variables

+The following module variables were updated to better meet current Rackspace style guides:

+- `custom_tags` -> `tags`
+- `vpc_name` -> `name`

 ## Inputs